waynodiablo/Oystercard/pills/javascript&JasminePill.md

 Basically it's an issue of scope and clarity. `var` means that within a function, you are declaring a **local variable.** This means that in the example above, `var javabuzz` is available only between the nearest `{}`.

 What happens if you don't specify `var`?
 Basically Javascript looks up the scope chain - that is to say, it looks in every parent function, until it finds the variable (in this case `javabuzz`).
-Once it hits the uppermost level, if it still can't find `javabuzz` it will create it for you - and because it has been created at the top level, it becomes a global variable, available to every function in the program.
-So if you want to be sure where your variables are reaching, use `var`!
+Once it hits the uppermost level, if it still can't find `javabuzz` it will create it for you - and because it has been created at the top level, it becomes a global variable, available to every function in the program, which is generally considered a 'bad thing'.
+It's bad because if other JavaScript libraries use the same name in the global variable space, your program will break, so use `var`!

 #### Contextual healing